-- 7. Consultation prior to declaration or establishment of Authority - s.
-Existing organ of State declared as Authority - 9.
+- 7. Consultation prior to declaration or establishment of Authority - 8.
+Existing organ of state declared as Authority - 9.
 Establishment of new Authorities

-10. Organs of Authorities

-11. 12.
-Name of Authority Disestablishment of Authority and revocation of powers

-13. Powers and duties of Authorities
+10. 11.
+12. 13.
+Organs of new Authorities Name of Authority Disestablishment of Authority and revocation of powers Powers and duties of Authorities

-CHAPTER 111
+CHAPTER III 5

-ADVISORY BOARD AND EXECUTIVE STAFF COMPONENT
+BOARD AND EXECUTIVE STAFF COMPONENT

 14. 15.
 16. 17.
-18. Establishment of Advisory Board Powers of Advisory Board Terms of Employment of Advisory Board Appointment of Executive Staff Component Powers of Executive Staff Component Terms of Employment of Executive Staff Component 10
+18. 19.
+20. Establishment of Board for new Authority Powers and duties of Board of new Authority Terms of Employment of Board of new Authority Appointment of Executive Staff Component of new Authority Transfer of staff members where existing organ of state is declared as Authority Powers of Executive Staff Component of new Authority Terms of Employment of Executive Staff Component of new Authority 10

 CHAPTER IV

-INTEGRATED MANAGEMENT PLANS
+INTEGRATED MANAGEMENT PLANS 15

-20. 21.
-22. 23.
-24. Preparation and implementation of integrated management plans Harmonisation of integrated management plans Objects of integrated management plans Contents of integrated management plans Approval of integrated management plans 15
+21. 22.
+23. 24.
 25. 26.
-27. Duration of integrated management plan Amendment or termination of integrated management plan by Minister Model integrated management plan 20
+27. 28.
+Preparation and implementation of integrated management plans Harmonisation of integrated management plans Objects of integrated management plans Contents of integrated management plans Approval of integrated management plans Duration of integrated management plan Amendment or termination of integrated management plan by Minister Model integrated management plan 20

 CHAPTER V

-LAND
+LAND 25

-28. 29.
-30. Purchase of land for World Heritage Site purposes Expropriation of land for World Heritage Site purposes Land consolidation 25
+29. 30.
+31. Purchase of land for World Heritage Site purposes Expropriation of land for World Heritage Site purposes Transfer and alienation of movable or immovable property, and consolidation of land

-CHAPTER VI
+CHAPTER VI 30

 FINANCES AND REPORTS

-31. 32.
-33. 34.
-Application of chapter Funding Security Expenditure of monies Annual financial plan 30

-35. 36.
-37. 38.
-39. Strategic plan Financial regulations Accounting Audit 35
+32. 33.
+34. 35.
+36. 37.
+38. 39.
+Application of chapter Funding Security Expenditure of monies Annual financial plan Strategic plan Financial regulations Accounting Audit 35

-40. 41.
-Report by Auditor-General Annual report 40
+41. 42.
+Report by Auditor-General Annual report

 CHAPTER VII

 GENERAL

-42. Delegation

 43. 44.
-Regulations Short title and commencement 45
+45. Delegation Regulations Short title and commencement 45